smartlyio/lerna-publish-action/README.md

 ## Requirements

 Requires Lerna as a dependency.
+Make sure it is defined in your `package.json` and installed to `node_modules/.bin/lerna` before running this action.

 ## Inputs